imunderthetree/Eva_Cosmetics/README.md

-# Eva cosmetics Search and Analytics
+# Eva Cosmetics Search and Analytics

-A team portfolio project that combines a React search interface, a Python search backend, product scraping assets, and reusable analytics scripts for EVA Pharma related datasets.
+A team portfolio project that combines a React search interface, a Python search backend, product scraping assets, and reusable analytics scripts for EVA Cosmetics related datasets.

 ## Team